Google Search Not Working? Fix It Fast on iPhone & iPad

 Clear the Google App Cache

-If the Google app has too much data cached, or that data is corrupted, it can cause glitches like Google search results not showing up.
+If the Google app has too much data cached, or if that data is corrupted, it can cause glitches like Google search results not showing up.
 Here's how to clear the data cache from the Google app, or the Google Chrome app.

 Note: This will clear out any usernames and passwords not saved to your iCloud Keychain.
 So, make sure you have that info written down or in your iCloud Keychain before clearing your Google cache.

-1. Open the Google or Google Chrome app and tap the More icon.
+1. Open the Google or Google Chrome app and tap the More icon. tap the more icon in the chrome app

 Uninstall & Reinstall Google Chrome

-If you've tried all the previous steps and Google doesn't show results still, it's time to uninstall the Google or Google Chrome app, then reinstall the app
+If you've tried all the previous steps and Google doesn't show results still, it's time to uninstall the Google or Google Chrome app, then reinstall the app.

 FAQ